teampanicbear/valentin-cheval/src/content/post/bitmex/index.md

   reputation and brand recognition in the industry.

-  I joined the team as Lead product designer and was promoted as Head of Design and Brand, I worked on their trading terminal, mobile app and showcased here, their brand.
+  I joined the team as Lead product designer and was promoted as Head of Design and Brand, and worked on their full product suite.

+  Here, we will focus on their rebrand.
-excerpt: BitMEX is one of they key leader in centralized exchange.
-Founded in 2014, I have been working and reviving their branding and product’s design.
+excerpt: BitMEX is one of they key leader in centralized exchange, founded in 2014.
+As head of Design, I helped reposition their brand strategy.
 year: "2023"
 roles:
   - Head of Design & Brand